rasika8999/M1_App_Exam-Management-System/1_Requirement/readme.md

 Due to the flexibility of online examination systems, the cost of the exam per candidate is around Rs.
 10 to Rs.
 50. Meanwhile, for paper-based exams, the cost per candidate is Rs.
 300 to Rs.
 400.

 # SWOT ANALYSIS

+### Strengths
+- Saves Time
+- Save Money
+- Easy to maintain records.

+### Weaknesses
+- Cannot came back, once forward to next step

+#### Opportunities
+- Can be implemented in any type of management system

+### Threats
+- Other Similar Applications

  ## 4W's and 1'H
 ### Who
 - Basically use for Exam section Depertment